atomisthq/docs/docs/developer/client.md

 ## Creating an SDM project

 An Atomist API client project is any project that connects to the Atomist development automation API.
-The reference implementation is the [automation-client-ts][client-ts] library, which is written in [TypeScript][ts].
+The reference implementation is the [sdm-core][sdm-core] library, which is written in [TypeScript][ts].
 Any SDM depends on the @atomist/automation-client library and uses its interface to connect to the Atomist API.
 The combination of